Activities in Patvinsuo National Park

-Hike in bear country, slow down and observe marshland scenery and birdlife, go canoeing or take a cooling dip by a sandy shore.
+Hike in bear country, slow down and observe marshland scenery and birdlife, go canoeing or take a cooling dip by a sandy shore, even though there is no official swimming spot in the national park.

 Parts of Patvinsuo National Park are closed to the public during certain times of the year.
 Please respect the signs!